-The previous post included an example long-term objective which was to double revenue in two years.
-For this objective the website in question would most likely be e-commerce and therefore the macro website conversion would be a completed order.
+These overall conversions are commercial outcomes that deliver against the company’s main objective.
+Our previous post included an example long-term objective: double revenue in two years.
+For this objective, the website in question is eCommerce; therefore, the macro website conversion would be a completed order.

 Examples of macro conversions can generally be categorised as follows:

 - eCommerce order completion